-Once the file and the forms are received, they will be processed by our team and updates will submitted to MassHealth on your behalf as necessary.
-MassHealth usually processes forms within 10 business days.
-FQHCs and Affiliated Participating Provider Contacts will be notified about MassHealth approval or denial.
+Once the file, the forms, and other documentation, as applicable, are received, they will be processed by our team and updates will be submitted to MassHealth on your behalf.
+MassHealth usually processes PCP affiliation requests within 10 business days.
+Requests for other maintenance changes require longer processing.
+FQHCs and Affiliated Participating Provider contacts are notified about MassHealth approvals, denials, or requests for additional information.